Redefining Togetherness

 Beyond just tech support, teens are more emotionally and physically capable than younger kids of turning outward to think about how they can support people around them.
 Whether it’s donating items to a shelter or food pantry, or leaving flyers around the neighborhood offering help with yardwork or other tasks, that turning outward fosters a sense of being in this together.
 It also helps take teens’ minds off their own troubles.

-ELDERS: Maintaining togetherness with older people you care about
+Elders: Maintaining togetherness with older people you care about

 Technology barriers, misinformation and the desire to maintain independence can be special challenges for older people.
 Stay close to them by helping out.